 Even though the First Amendment uses the word speech, the U.S. Supreme Court has held that it protects a wide variety of expression.
 This includes what is known as “pure speech,” meaning the spoken word.
 The First Amendment also protects expression that is written and expression that is typed and published.
 It protects symbolic speech (like wearing a shirt that bears the Confederate flag) or expressive conduct (like burning a flag), and it protects speech plus conduct (like peaceably assembling to engage in protests and boycotts).
 However, destructive acts (like vandalism of property) are not protected.

 Hate speech may be offensive and hurtful; however, it is generally protected by the First Amendment.
 Learn more about hate speech in this FAQ.

 The so-called heckler’s veto — shouting down or drowning out another person who is speaking on campus — is a disruption and is considered misconduct.
 Read more on state law and policies related to misconduct in Chapter UWS 17 and Chapter UWS 18.

-The University of Wisconsin System is committed to academic freedom and the freedom of expression: “Each institution in the University of Wisconsin System has a solemn responsibility not only to promote lively and fearless exploration, deliberation, and debate of ideas, but also to protect those freedoms when others attempt to restrict them.”
-Read the full UW System policy.
+The Universities of Wisconsin is committed to academic freedom and the freedom of expression: “Each institution in the University of Wisconsin System has a solemn responsibility not only to promote lively and fearless exploration, deliberation, and debate of ideas, but also to protect those freedoms when others attempt to restrict them.”
+Read the full Universities of Wisconsin policy.

 Narrow exceptions to First Amendment protection